Process for Handling Complaints

 SACSCOC Complaint Policy

-For a list of SARA member States, please visit the NC-SARA website.
-Students residing in non-SARA states should consult their respective States of residence for further instruction for filing a complaint.
+• Students residing in non-SARA states, currently California only, should consult their respective state of residence for further instructions for filing a complaint.

 SEARCH